craigargh/cfg-python/lesson_plans/session_6.md

 1. Reduce the amount of time students need to take finding suitable APIs and tutorials
 1. Ensure that every team makes some progress on a project

-As this is a beginners' course, the students will not need to use GitHub to share their code with other team members, they won't need to deploy their projects using Heroku or a similar toool, and they won't build webpages with Flask.
+As this is a beginners' course, the students will not need to use GitHub to share their code with other team members, they won't need to deploy their projects using Heroku or a similar tool, and they won't build webpages with Flask.

 ## Block 1: Project Briefs